 Where: Cottesloe Beach, Marine Parade, Cottesloe, Western Australia, 6011

-For a fun, educational, interactive day out of the Aussie sun, why not try exploring all things science at Scitech?
+For a fun, educational, interactive day out pop your thinking hats on and head to Scitech.
 Discover an awesome array of interactive exhibitions, experiences, shows and workshops.
 There’s even a mega 180-degree Planetarium Dome with surround sound and digital projection if you fancy a unique exploration of our universe!
 Don’t miss out on the Discovery shop for innovative products that will spark the curious minds of your young scientists, no matter their age (or your budget).
 Hungry?
 Make a bee-line to the Splitting Bean Cafe on-site for scrummy refreshments when tummies start grumbling.

-Getting around is easy peasy: either hit the trails on foot or hire bikes at the ferry terminals or online.
-Alternatively, there’s the Island Explorer bus service.
+Alternatively, there’s also a shuttle bus service.
 There’s no end to the family fun on offer here: enjoy plenty of water action, mini golf, shopping, great eateries and lots of guided tours.

 Where: Rottnest Island, Western Australia, 6161

 Not to be outdone in the waterpark stakes is Outback Splash.
 Just 30 minutes from the city, it offers a great day out.
-Not only is it a super-cool waterpark with thrill-packed slides and rides, but there’s also year-round family fun, including mini golf, a number of fun brain-teasing mazes to get lost and found in, sensory play activities and of course, the chance to get up-close and personal with Aussie wildlife staples like koalas, emus, wombats and kangaroos.
-The park is open from the September school holidays to April each year, so bear that in mind when planning your trip.
+Not only is it a super-cool waterpark with thrill-packed slides and rides, but there’s also year-round family fun.
+We’re talking mini golf, a number of fun brain-teasing mazes to get lost and found in, sensory play activities and of course, the chance to get up-close and personal with Aussie wildlife staples like koalas, emus, wombats and kangaroos.
 Hungry?
 Head to The Burger Bar or Snack Shack for all the meals, snacks and refreshments.
 Bringing your own picnic is also an option, as is hiring your own cabana for the ultimate family day out.

 Caversham Wildlife Park

-Spend the day at one of Perth’s most exciting tourist attractions and learn about Western Australia’s native wildlife, by hand-feeding the kangaroos, or joining an interactive farm show, where you can touch possums, lizards or meet a cuddly wombat.
-Take your time around the park (we recommend around three hours) to take it all in and get all the prerequisite family snaps – and don’t miss the cheeky penguins being fed!
+Spend the day at one of Perth’s most exciting tourist attractions and learn about Western Australia’s native wildlife.
+From hand-feeding the kangaroos, or joining an interactive farm show, where you can touch possums, lizards or meet a cuddly wombat.
+Take your time around the park, maybe plan beforehand so you don’t miss your favourite daily attractions to take it all in and get all the prerequisite family snaps – and don’t miss the cheeky penguins being fed at lunchtime!
 The animal food is included in the entry fee and there is a kiosk onsite offering light meals and refreshments, plus hot and cold drinks, ice-creams and other yummies.
 Don’t forget to check out the Souvenir Shop before you leave.

 Where: Caversham Wildlife Park, 233B Drumpellier Drive, Whiteman WA, 6068

-Be sure to check here for special family friendly events at Elizabeth Quay, and try to take in a show against the stunning backdrop of Perth’s cityscape and Swan River.
-Kiddies of all ages can play at the Playground on The Island, or cool down at the interactive BHP Water Park opposite Elizabeth Quay station.
-There are also plenty of cruises and tours to look into.
+There are plenty of special family-friendly events at Elizabeth Quay.
+Why not try to take in a show against the stunning backdrop of Perth’s cityscape and Swan River?
+Kiddies of all ages can play at the Playground on The Island or cool down at the interactive BHP Water Park opposite Elizabeth Quay station.
+There are also plenty of cruises, tours or live music to look into.

 Where: Elizabeth Quay is located on the edge of the picturesque Swan River, between Barrack and William streets in the heart of Perth CBD.
 Look for the Bell Tower to find Barrack Street Jetty.